github/docs/data/reusables/actions/actions-group-concurrency.md

 ```
 {% endraw %}

-{% note %}
+### Example: Using a fallback value

-**Note:** `github.head_ref` is only defined on `pull_request` events.
-If you have a workflow that responds to other events in addition to `pull_request` events, you will need to provide a fallback to avoid a syntax error.
+If you build the group name with a property that is only defined for specific events, you can use a fallback value.
+For example, `github.head_ref` is only defined on `pull_request` events.
+If your workflow responds to other events in addition to `pull_request` events, you will need to provide a fallback to avoid a syntax error.
+The following concurrency group cancels in-progress jobs or runs on `pull_request` events only; if `github.head_ref` is undefined, the concurrency group will fallback to the run ID, which is guaranteed to be both unique and defined for the run.

-{% endnote %}

-### Example: With fallback

-To cancel in-progress jobs or runs on `pull_request` events only, but not on other events the workflow responds to:

 {% raw %}
 ```yaml